 The CAPUS Program was funded in 2012 through a three-year CDC demonstration project to decrease HIV-related health disparities among African-Americans and Hispanics.
 Activities to be pursued under CAPUS include: offering testing in geographic areas selected with respect to demographic factors linked to increased risk of HIV infection; expanding patient navigation services to HIV-infected individuals who are newly-diagnosed, at risk of being lost to HIV medical care, or those who are already lost; integrating data systems to help HIV medical providers identify and engage HIV-infected patients who are at risk of being lost to care, or who are currently lost; addressing social and structural barriers to HIV testing and medical care through social marketing and public information campaigns, and through a temporary housing pilot for previously-incarcerated individuals at imminent risk of homelessness.

 For information on competing for these grant programs please see Funding Opportunities

-The Community Services Units offers a range of services and workshops to enhance community-based organization infrastructure and delivery of evidence-based HIV prevention interventions.
+The HIV Prevention Unit offers a range of services and workshops to enhance community-based organization infrastructure and delivery of evidence-based HIV prevention interventions.

-Community-based organizations funded by VDH to provide HIV prevention interventions may also access capacity building and technical assistance from a national network of providers through CDC’s Capacity Building Assistance Request Information System (CRIS).
-CRIS requests must be made through your VDH contract monitor.
+Community-based organizations funded by VDH to provide HIV prevention interventions may also access capacity building and technical assistance from a national network of providers through CDC’s Capacity Building Assistance Program (CBA).
+To request CBA, contact your VDH contract monitor.

 These guidelines contain a broad array of information needed by contractors, including, but not limited to, staff contact information, the quarterly report format, information on data collection for evaluation and monitoring, DEBIs and intervention standards, CDC requirements for materials approval, a sample budget format, and a variety of forms.
 Please see the table of contents for additional information.